'Nomadland' Takes Top Prize at Producers Guild Awards: Complete List of Winners

 AWARDS BEAT

-“Nomadland” has been named the best produced film of 202o by the Producers Guild of America, giving it a big boost in an Oscar race where it was already considered the favorite.
+“Nomadland” has been named the best produced film of 202o by the Producers Guild of America, giving it yet another boost in an Oscar race where it was already considered the favorite.

+In a category where Chloé Zhao’s understated travelogue was facing off against seven other Oscar nominees, the Producers Guild provided a key indicator that the film has the kind of strength within the industry that it already showed with critics.
+In doing so, it took away the chance that rivals like “Promising Young Woman,” “The Trial of the Chicago 7” and “Minari had to seize momentum at a crucial moment in awards season.

+The film has now picked up a formidable array of awards, including wins at the Golden Globes, the Critics Choice Awards and the Gotham Awards.

-For many years, the Producers Guild Award was one of the most reliable predictors of an Oscar Best Picture win, particularly after both groups expanded the number of nominees to 10 and instituted the ranked-choice system of counting votes.
-But over the last five years, the PGA winner has only gone on to win the Oscar twice, with “The Shape of Water” in 2018 and “Green Book” in 2019.
+Still, the Producers Guild Award is not the infallible Oscar predictor it had once seemed to be.
+For many years, particularly after both groups expanded the number of nominees to 10 and instituted the ranked-choice system of counting votes, the two prizes went to the same film year after year — but over the last five years, the PGA winner has only gone on to win the Oscar twice, with “The Shape of Water” in 2018 and “Green Book” in 2019.
 The other three years, the Producers Guild winners were “The Big Short,” “La La Land” and “1917,” while the Oscars were won by “Spotlight,” “Moonlight” and “Parasite.”

 Overall, the Producers Guild winner has also won the Best Picture Oscar 21 times in 31 years, including one year in which “12 Years a Slave” and “Gravity” tied at the PGA and the former film won at the Oscars.